xu4-engine/u4/README.md

 See http://xu4.sourceforge.net/links.html for some other interesting Ultima IV related links.

-Please send me a mail at andrewtaylor@users.sourceforge.net if you are interested in helping.
+Please send an email to wickedsmoke@users.sourceforge.net if you are interested in helping.